 Recent Microloans With Field Partners

-Victory Catavi is a current client of As Green As It Gets, one of Spartan Global's longstanding field partners in Guatemala.
-To provide for his family, Victor has specialized in the coffee processing and roasting segments of the coffee industry in his local community.
+Victor Catavi is a current client of As Green As It Gets, one of Spartan Global's longstanding field partners in Guatemala.
+To provide for his family, Victor has specialized in coffee processing and roasting in his local community.
 Victor's coffee history is atypical.
-As Green As It Gets usually only works with coffee farmers who have already planted to then train them on various milling and roasting methods.
+As Green As It Gets usually only works with coffee farmers who have established fields of coffee crops to then train them on various milling and roasting methods.
 Seeing the potential opportunity in working with As Green As It Gets, Victor went ahead and planted his own coffee in order to join the program.
-Almost Immediately, Victor began to establish coffee sales.
 With the help of As Green As It Gets, Victor has been able to learn different coffee processing and roasting skills.

 Alberto & jonny Hernandez